siddhartha-gadgil/LTS2019/_reports/ar/ar.md

 4. The function `UpperTriangularize` is a helper function for `UpperTriangularForm` which converts a matrix to Upper Triangular Form.
 5. I found a diagonal form of a matrix using `DiagonalForm` using the above and extended it to convert any matrix to an identity (if all the diagonal elements are non-zero) in `TotalReduce`.
 If not, the zero rows are left as they are while the others are reduced.
 6. I found the magnitude of the determinant using `DetUpToSign` on the diagonal form of a matrix.
+7. Also, as computation time signifcantly increases with larger numbers, I added in some functions, culminating in `simplifyMatrix`, which convert a matrix to simplified form.

 #### Remaining

-Implementation of simplification of matrix elements (like `simplifyRational`) should be done to make the program run more quickly.
-Apart from that, here are a few possible applications of this process:
+Here are a few possible applications of this process.

 1. Solving linear systems (from upper triangular form, or from diagonal form) with proof.
 2. Calculating the inverse of a matrix (and proving basic facts about it).